Gabriel Howell: Stage

 Steven Moffat and with Mark Gatiss as director.
-He was then part of the The Unfriend, as it transferred to be performed in 2023 in the West End at the Criterion Theatre, London, alongside Reece Shearsmith, Amanda Abbington and Frances Barber.
+He was then part of The Unfriend, as it transferred to be performed in 2023 in the West End at the Criterion Theatre, London, alongside Reece Shearsmith, Amanda Abbington and Frances Barber.
 Howell's performance in the role was described as “the perfect stage debut" in The Daily Telegraph.

 He appeared in Nathan Englander's What We Talk About When We Talk About Anne Frank in 2024 at Theatre Royal, Marylebone, alongside Joshua Malina, directed by Patrick Marber.

 Film and television

 Howell had a role in the 2022 film The Fence, set in 1980s Bristol, from writer-director William Stone, adapted from his own previous short film, and featuring Sally Phillips.

-He appeared as the young Elias Mannix in 2023 Netflix series Bodies and as Tobi, a computer whizz, in the 2024 BBC One series Nightsleeper.
+He appeared as the young Elias Mannix in 2023 Netflix series Bodies and as Tobi McKnight, a computer whizz, in the 2024 BBC One series Nightsleeper.

 He plays Snotlout Jorgenson, Hiccup's rival, in the 2025 adventure film How to Train Your Dragon.